Stack Them High: How to Layer Jewelry to Perfection

 There are plenty of fool proof ways to layer jewelry, without looking like that jewelry draw exploded all over you.
 Follow these tips and you will be layering your jewelry like a stylist in no time.

 Don’t Worry too Much About Matching – Don’t get too caught up im making everything match and coordinate, when your layering your jewelry.
-Don’t be afraid to experiment with different colours, different stones, different materials, and different styles, all worn together.
+Don’t be afraid to experiment with different colors (or even trying out the new mood ring that changes colors), different stones, different materials, and different styles, all worn together.

 Don’t be afraid to experiment and mix and match your pieces together, to see what bits of jewelry work together, and also which pieces don’t.

 Layer Jewelry to Break up an Outfit – Add some dimension to your ensemble and break up a solid colour top or dress, with some layered or multi-stranded necklaces in a contrasting colour or metallic finish.